allyraz/SQL-Rockbuster-Movies/README.md

 The dataset rests in a SQL database and a data dictonary has been created as a part of this analysis

 ## Analysis
-SQL analysis were conducted using PostgreSQL.
-Codes are attached under SQL Queries folder.
+Data were queried using PostgreSQL.
+Codes can be found under SQL Queries folder.

 ## Findings
 Findings are documented in a presentation deck and is attached in this repository